securegns/cissp/README.md

-# cissp
+# CISSP
-Learning for CISSP
+Learning material for CISSP